njaladan/hashpy/README.md

 - [ ] SHA-2

 ## Future
 Efficiency is a big deal when parsing lots of data in Python (well, maybe Python's not the right thing anyway), so I'd like to work on that first.
-Maybe porting it into a library one day?
+Also, I really want to try porting it to a library as well.

 MIT License.